omar-hanafy/flutter_watcher/README.md

 ### Simple Usage

-In this package there is a good set of extensions and classes that help you create a `CachedWatcher<T>` in a simple way.
+In this package there is a good set of extensions and classes that help you create a `CachedWatcher<T>` in a simple way with built-in types.

 ```dart
 // Example: Using a subclass for integers